About the RAP program

 Provide a copy of any of the following documents that apply for yourself and your spouse:

-You can submit your application in the following ways:
+You can submit your application and supporting documents in the following ways:

-- Online: Scan and save, then submit completed application to our: Program Upload Form
+- Online: Scan and save, then submit using: Program Upload Form

-- In person: Drop off completed applications to the nearest BC Housing office.
+- In person: Drop off to the nearest BC Housing office

 - By mail: Rental Assistance Program, BC Housing, 101-4555 Kingsway, Burnaby, BC, V5H 4V8

-Please do not include any original documents, only photocopies.
+Please do not include any original documents, only copies.

-Once we process your application we will contact you to let you know if you are approved, ineligible or we need more information.
+Once we process your application we will contact you to let you know if you are approved, ineligible or if we need more information to complete processing.

 - What are the Maximum Rent Ceilings?